Senior Human Resources Advisor, Seymour Whyte Constructions

 CHAMPIONING WOMEN IN CIVIL

-Civil industry employers joined New South Wales Minister for Women, the Hon.
+Civil industry employers joined the then New South Wales Minister for Women, the Hon.
 Tanya Davies MP, and CCF NSW CEO David Castledine to sign a commitment statement at a “Championing Women in Civil” function at Doltone House in Sydney on Tuesday, 5 December 2017.
+The commencement was a great success and remains on foot now.

 The commitment sets out seven steps civil contractors agree to follow as Champions of Employers for Women in Civil.
 An example of the commitment statement can be found here.

-The opportunity to be a Champion of Employers for Women in Civil is open to ALL CCF NSW contractor Members.
+The opportunity to be a Champion of Employers for Women in Civil is open to ALL employers in the industry.

 Interested?
 Here's all you have to do to show your support